 Each hip prosthesis is made up of two parts: the acetabular component, a socket or cup which partly replaces the acetabulum and the femoral component, or stem, which replaces the femoral head and part of the femoral neck.
 The outer aspect of the metal shell is designed so that living bone will adhere to an irregular, porous, mesh or beaded surface.
 The inner liner acts as the bearing surface which may be made of different materials such as ceramic, metal or plastic.

-The biomedical engineers who design the prosthesis’ use many tools as part of their craft: one of the tools they use is simulation software.
-Simulation software is used to test potential prosthesis designs, thereby reducing the number of physical prototypes (and hence, the cost and time) that is required in order to get a product to the manufacturing stage and eventually into the operating room, where the prosthetic can be implanted into the patient.
+The biomedical engineers who design the prosthesis use many tools as part of their craft, and one of the tools they use is simulation software.
+Simulation software is used to test potential hip prosthesis designs, thereby reducing the number of physical prototypes (and hence, the cost and time) that is required in order to get a product to the manufacturing stage and eventually into the operating room, where the prosthetic can be implanted into the patient.

 What Gets Simulated and Why?